All Episodes

 Don't infer anything yet.

-Is it is it that they are associating a Trump implosion with a party implosion?
+The media is trying to create the impression: is it that they are associating a Trump implosion with a party implosion?

-Is it that they thought maybe they could arrange it so that Trump would bomb out, but that wouldn't have any effect on the party.
+Is it that they thought maybe they could arrange it so that Trump would bomb out, but that wouldn't have any effect on the party?

 I don't know how it can be that when these people, the people I'm talking about, have made it clear that they're abandoning the party as long as Trump's there.